Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-App/lib/gui/README.md

 1. All widgets must implement the `BasicWidget` interface.
 2. All widgets must maintain a flag to indicate if the widget has become dirty, i.e. it needs to be re-drawn.
 This flag must be set at the beginning of those methods which modify the state of the widget in such a way where it has to be re-drawn.
 This flag must be cleared at the beginning of the draw method.
 3. All widgets must maintain a flag to indicate if the visibility has changed, i.e. it needs to be cleared/re-drawn.
 This flag must be set at the beginning of those methods which modify the visibility of the widget.
 This flag must be cleared at the beginning of the draw and clear methods.
-4. All widgets that are not lead-nodes, i.e. they contain widgets within them, must implement the `Frame` interface.
+4. All widgets that are not leaf-nodes, i.e. they contain widgets within them, must implement the `Frame` interface.
 5. All widgets that provide registration of callbacks for the fundamental events (press and release) must implement the `InteractiveWidget` interface.

-2 and 3 are not implemented by default since some widgets and applications may choose to forego this/use an alternate for performance reasons.
+2 and 3 are almost standard across all widgets, yet are not implemented by default.
+This is because certain applications may choose to forego this/use an alternate for performance reasons.